agonzalezro/agonzalezro.github.io/_content/dev/backbone.rst

 updated and all events are delegated to this element.

 The amazing thing that you can do with underscore is use templates (yes, like jinja or django-templates, but in JS)!
-And we are doing it \o/:
+And we are doing it:

 .. code-block:: html